2025 HDR Foundation Grants

 Employee sponsor: Estey Masten | Boston, MA

 Find Your Light offers after school enrichment classes, workshops and summer camps for at-risk, low-income children, teens and young adults.
 This $15,000 grant will fund the purchase of microphones, receiver boxes, headsets, speakers and a sound system for the nonprofit’s musical theatre and after-school educational programs.
-Youth mental health is in crisis; Find Your Light addresses this challenge through using performing arts as a therapeutic tool.
+Find Your Light supports youth mental health using performing arts as a therapeutic tool.

 Employee sponsor: Sirena Brownlee | Denver, CO